claudinec/iwanttohelp/firstcontact.md

 * Are you looking for volunteers, or do you have funds to hire people to help with this?
 How much?

+## Community stuff

+* Do you have an established community around your project?
+How many people?

+* Do you communicate regularly with your community, eg. via social media, email newsletter, etc?

+* Have you taken your project/idea to any community events, such as hack days or meetups, and talked to people about it there?

+* Have you organised any events of your own, for your community?

+* Do you currenty have any volunteers working on your project?
+How many and what do they do?

+* How do you currently recruit volunteers?

+* How do you manage volunteers' work?

 ## Open stuff

 * Do you currently use open licenses (eg. open source software licenses,